o9000/tint2/doc/tint2.md

 (Available since 0.13.0)

-Most of the panel elements that accept backgrounds also allow specifying one or more gradient layers that are drawn on top of the solid color background.
+Backgrounds also allow specifying one or more gradient layers that are drawn on top of the solid color background.

 First the user must define one or more gradients in the config file, each starting with `gradient = TYPE`.
-These should be added ideally after backgrounds but before all the other options.
+These must be added before backgrounds.

-Then gradients can be added by index to elements, using `*_gradient_id = INDEX`, where `*` is an element name, for example `panel`, and `INDEX` is the gradient index, starting from 1.
-The `*_gradient_id` option can be repeated for the same element, which results in multiple gradients being drawn on top of each other in the given order.
+Then gradients can be added by index to backgrounds, using the `gradient_id = INDEX`, `hover_gradient_id = INDEX` and `pressed_gradient_id = INDEX`, where `INDEX` is the gradient index, starting from 1.
+The `*gradient_id` option can be repeated for the same background, which results in multiple gradients being drawn on top of each other in the given order.

 #### Simple gradients